geekaspora/geekaspora.github.io/_posts/2018-08-21-chimmy-kalu-site-launch.md

 date: 2018-08-21
 ---

 Well, I finally got round to creating this website.
 It's my 5th year as a UX designer and I haven't got a decent portfolio.
 I just never found a tool that I felt comfortable using to create one.
-As an ex java developer, I also worked out that I didn't hate coding, I used hated backend dev.
+As an ex java developer, I also worked out that I didn't hate coding, I just hated backend dev.
 So, here's my attempt to learn some HTML, CSS and Javascript and create a kick-ass Portfolio as we go along.

 I've learnt a delightful thing today - I can incorporate Jerkyll (http://jerkyllrb.com) so can use Markdown to author my posts.
 That's much easier than I thought creating a blog might be.